 SURF students are not permitted to have other commitments during SURF, including evenings or weekends, however, activities before or after the SURF period are eligible.
 The proposed project can also be an extension of the SURF, but it must be distinct and not overlap in time with the SURF.

 Interested students should independently seek and research internships and other opportunities in the area of elective government and propose an experience that meets purpose of the award.
 Note:

 The applicant should pursue an experience that meets the broad topic of elective government.
 However, per IRS regulations, the proposed project cannot support a proposed ballot initiative or a political campaign or organization that participates or intervenes in any political campaign on behalf of or in opposition to any candidate for public office.

 Proposed experiences can engage elective government issues at the local, state, and/or national level and can span various time frames.
 Examples may include working in a government official’s office, a fellowship or internship in a governmental or policy office (e.g. AAAS or NAS), conducting research on the election process, participating in Congressional Visits Day, or a policy-related program such as the Independent California Colleges Advocate Program (ICCAP).

 What Awardees Receive

-Applicants may request up to $6,000 to cover expenses for the educational experience, including registration and program fees, travel, lodging, food and incidentals.
+Applicants may request up to $6,000 to cover expenses for the educational experience, including transportation (flights, trains, shuttles, taxis, tolls, travel insurance, visas, required vaccinations, etc.); lodgings (hotels, hotels, rental properties, etc.); relevant excursions (museums, monuments, venues relevant to the proposal); and program costs (registration and program fees for conferences, classes, mentor organizations, etc.).
 The selection committee will determine award amounts (may be full or partial funding) based on need, and funding available.
 The award may have tax and financial aid implications.
 Students are advised to consult with a tax advisor and/or the financial aid office with any questions.